-- Maintaining a log of all complaints, responses and any remedial action including any relevant documentation; - Monitoring the implementation of the recommendations arising from the investigation of complaints within the identified timelines; - Storing the log and documentation in a secure location in the Document Management (DM) system; and - Providing the Vice-President, Operations with a summary of the log on a twice annual basis.
+- Maintaining a log of all complaints, responses and any remedial action including any relevant documentation; - Monitoring the implementation of the recommendations arising from the investigation of complaints within the identified timelines; - Storing the log and documentation in a secure location in the SharePoint system; and - Providing the Vice-President, Corporate Services & Chief Financial Officer with a summary of the log on a twice annual basis.

 OICR, in respect of OTB, requires agents to comply with the policy and its procedures and addresses how and by whom compliance will be enforced and the consequences of breach.
-The policy and procedures also stipulate that compliance will be audited in accordance with the Policy and Procedures in Respect of a Privacy Audit, and indicates a frequency of two years in which the policy and procedures will be audited by the Privacy Officer.
-The relationship between this policy and its procedures and the Policy and Procedures for Privacy Breach Management is also addressed.
+The policy and procedures also stipulate that compliance will be audited in accordance with the Policy and Procedures in Respect of a Security and a Privacy Audit, and indicates a frequency of two years in which the policy and procedures will be audited by the Privacy Officer.
+The relationship between this policy and its procedures and the Policy and Procedures for Information Security and Privacy Breach Management is also addressed.